 - Occupational therapists can suggest approaches to maximize the patient’s functioning in daily activities, such as dressing or eating.

 - Nurses can make management suggestions and guide behavior management, feeding, and other care issues.

 Pharmacists can review medications to minimize medication side effects and can offer practical advice on the administration of medications to patients with dementia.

 Attorneys can advise on legal matters related to wills, conservatorships, and estate planning.
-Because most dementias are progressive, patients should be offered an opportunity as early as possible to plan for future incapacity and illness.
+Because most dementias are progressive, older adults with dementia should be offered an opportunity as early as possible to plan for future incapacity and illness.

 There are several strategies that can be used to manage certain common problems in dementia, such as agitation and aggression, nighttime agitation (also known as “sundowning”), difficulty sleeping, and wandering.
 The following tips often help.
-You may discover that there are other things you can do that help as well.
+Caregivers often discover other things on their own that help as well.

 To Stay Safe at Home

 - Schedule regular visits with the healthcare provider every 3 to 6 months.

 - Aim for a moderate amount of interesting, stimulating activity.
 Too little stimulation may lead to withdrawal.
 Too much stimulation can increase confusion or agitation.

 - If possible, include at least 30 minutes of physical exercise in the daily routine.